Tuning of the Native American Style Flute

 Therefore, there has been little pressure from flute players for a tunable instrument.
 When the flute is played ensemble with other instruments the flute is usually the lead instrument and the other musicians tune to the flute.

-There are two ways of making a Native American style flute that can be tuned.
+There are three ways of making a Native American style flute that can be tuned.
 I have already mentioned the first – a telescoping barrel.
 The second method is to make a flute with an adjustable splitting edge.
 An adjustable or movable splitting edge is one that can be adjusted forward or backward along the length of the flute.
 This makes the barrel of the flute (the distance from the end of the flute to the splitting edge) longer or shorter.
+The third way is to make a flute with an adjustable chimney.
+A chimney that can be made deeper of shallower will provide some range of tuning.